I am a Mdewakanton Dakota rights activist with several

 (wine) during the last supper segment of the Mass, as I believe they should have.
 And I believe

-that the longer our Church continues to
+that the longer the Catholic Church continues to

 both use wine instead of grape juice on the Church's alters during Masses, as well as does not